kevinbai0/tscgen/docs/markdown/tscgen.ilazytype.md

 ## ILazyType interface

-Represents lazy type to be computed when written
+Represents a lazy type to be computed on write

 <b>Signature:</b>